adriana-icasiano/pandas-challenge/README.md

 ## Purchase analysis by gender
 At 84%, male players comprise the majority of the player population.
 However, the average purchase price per person for male ($4.07) is the lowest, compared to females ($4.47) and for other/ non-disclosed players ($4.56).
-Similarly, the average price per item for male ($3.02) is lowest compared female ($3.20) and other/ non-disclosed players ($3.35).
+The average price per item for male ($3.02) is lowest compared to all purchases ($3.05), female ($3.20) and other/ non-disclosed players ($3.35).

 >### Gender Demographics
 ![](https://github.com/adriana-icasiano/pandas-challenge/blob/709c1a555e380915c3db04b549d5c41104969134/Images/Gender%20demographics.PNG)